NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     ```
     --conf spark.rapids.python.concurrentPythonWorkers=2 \
     ```
-    This parameter aims to limit the total concurrent running `Python process` in 1 Spark executor.
+    This parameter limits the total concurrent running `Python process` for a Spark executor.
-    This parameter is set to 0 by default which means there's not limit for concurrent Python workers.
-Note that for certain cases, setting this value too small may result a `hang` for your Spark job because a Spark Task may contain multiple PandasUDF(`MapInPandas`) which results multiple python processes and each will try to acquire the python GPU process semaphore.
-This may bring a dead lock situation becasue a Spark job will not preceed until all its tasks are finished.
+    It defaults to 0 which means no limit.
+Note that for certain cases, setting this value too small _may result in  a hang for your Spark job_ because a task may contain multiple PandasUDF(`MapInPandas`) instances which results in multiple Python processes.
+    Each process will try to acquire the Python GPU process semaphore.
+This may result in a deadlock situation because a Spark job will not proceed until all its tasks are finished

     For example, in a specific Spark Stage that contais 3 PandasUDFs, 2 Spark tasks are running and each task launches 3 Python process while we set this `concurrentPythonWorkers` to 4.